Adam-Bielski/Real-time-sentiment-twitter-analysis/README.md

 # Real-time-sentiment-twitter-analysis

 Link to an application: https://twitter-dashbourd.herokuapp.com/.
-(You have to wait around ~20 second for the app to start; afterwards refresh the website)
+(You have to wait around a minute for the app to start and collect enought tweets for dashboard to build; afterwards refresh the website)

 #### Aim